 Leros to Patmos (19 miles)

-This run is another windward leg on your journey, but an early start will get some easy miles in.
+This run is another windward leg on your journey but, again, an early start will get some easy miles in.
 You’ll need to keep an eye out for islets and reefs in the approaches to Patmos.
 Once into the harbor at Skala, head up past the cruise ship and ferry quays to the NW corner.
 Patmos is second only to Mt Athos as the spiritual center of Greek Orthodoxy.
-The much-fortified Monastery of St John sits on the hill behind the town on the road to Patmos Town and is open to visitors.
-Below it is the Monastery of the Revelation and the Cave of St Anne, where, according to legend, St John transmitted the fiery words of God, found today in the book of Revelations, to his disciple and scribe Prochorus.
+The well-fortified Monastery of St John sits on the hill behind Skala on the road to Patmos Town and is open to visitors.
+Below it is the Cave of the Revelation where, according to legend, St John transmitted the fiery words of God, found today in the book of Revelations, to his disciple and scribe Prochoros.

 Patmos to Agathonisi (21 miles)

-The islets and reefs of Vrak Kouloura on the SE tip of Leipsoi shouldn’t be approached as they aren’t marked and it’s difficult to identify them with any sea running.
-On the other hand, the waters around the islets and reefs of Vrak Khalavra, just outside Leipsoi Bay, are enchanting – more reminiscent of the Bahamas than the Aegean.
-In calm weather, it’s well worth stopping here for a swim before you head into Leipsoi Bay, where there are yacht berths on the pier.
-The ouzeries around the harbor are the perfect place to start off your evening, before you wander up the hill, towards the church, to where there are a number of good tavernas.
+The islets and reefs of Vrak Kouloura on the SE tip of Lipsi shouldn’t be approached as they aren’t marked and it’s difficult to identify them with any sea running.
+On the other hand, the waters around the islets and reefs of Vrak Khalavra, just outside Lipsi Bay, are enchanting – more reminiscent of the Bahamas than the Aegean.
+In calm weather, it’s well worth stopping here for a swim before you head into Lipsi Bay, where there are yacht berths on the pier.
+The ouzeries around the harbor are the perfect place to start your evening, before you wander up the hill, towards the church, to where there are a number of good tavernas.

 Leipsoi to Kos (33 miles)